 NOTE: We highly recommend that you do not install this iOS 11 on your primary iOS device, rather use a device that is unusable.
 As mentioned earlier, the platform will contain bugs and come in with performance issues that could prevent the main device from functioning normally.

 Step 1: First of all, make sure that your device is running the latest version of iOS.
-That version is iOS 10.3.2.
-You can download it from from here if you need it: Download iOS 10.3.2 Final Version IPSW Links For iPhone And iPad.
+That version is iOS 10.3.3.
+You can download it from here if you need it: Download iOS 10.3.3 Final IPSW Links For iPhone, iPad, iPod touch.

 Step 2: Go to beta.apple.com on your iOS device if you want to enroll in the beta.
 You’ll need to be registered with Apple to participate in the Apple Beta Software Program.
 To register, you’ll need to head over to beta.apple.com/sp/betaprogram to proceed.
 Already registered?
 Skip to step 3.